gneiss-mqtt/gneiss-mqtt/gneiss-mqtt/README.md

 * **Client Queue Receive Maximum Blocking** - The MQTT5 spec requires clients to not block non-publish packets when the receive maximum threshold is met by the current session.
 It is the opinion of the author that this is an unnecessary restriction that wants to express "don't delay acks or pings for receive maximum" but uses something coarser/clumsier because that notion is difficult to express in formal specification language.
 In gneiss-mqtt, Subscribes and Unsubscribes are also blocked by the receive maximum state.
 Contrary feedback is welcome here.
 * **Broker Forgiveness** - The client is not 100% strict on broker behavior validation.
 While many protocol violations will result in the client closing the connection, not all will.
 In particular, violations that don't disrupt critical invariants or implementation configurations tend to be allowed.
 For example, if the broker sends a larger packet size than what the client says was allowed, we do not disconnect.
 We might revisit this forgiveness in the future and allow for a strict compliance mode, but it is the opinion of the author that rigid/uncompromising compliance validation leads to brittle applications.

-### Tentative User-Facing Roadmap to dev preview (unordered)
+### Tentative User-Facing Roadmap (dates non-binding)
+* 0.2.0 Release (January 2024)
+* * MQTT-over-websockets support
+* * Builders for common transport options (mqtt/mqtts/ws/wss)
+* * Builders for AWS IoT Core (mtls, websockets via sig4 signing, custom auth)
+* * Http proxy support
+* * Complete API documentation
+* 0.3.0 Release (March 2024)
-* A lot of internal refactoring and unit/integration tests that were delayed once "it worked"
+* * Internal refactoring and unit/integration tests that were delayed once "it worked"
-* Builder crates for connection modes (direct, websockets) and AWS-focused specializations (direct, websockets with sigv4 signing, IoT Core custom auth)
-* HTTP proxy support
-* Background thread client for no-async support
+* * Background thread client for no-async support
+* 0.4.0 Release (June 2024, dev preview complete, this will be a huge breaking change and hopefully the last one)
+* * MQTT311 support
+* 0.5.0 Release (July 2024)
-* Support async-std as a runtime option
+* * Support async-std as a runtime option
-* Support native-tls as a TLS option
+* * Support native-tls as a TLS option
+* 0.6.0 Release (August 2024)
+* * Non-AWS cloud provider builders (Azure, HiveMQ, etc...)
+* 0.7.0 Release (October 2024)
-* Public API and documentation polish
+* * Performance measurements and tuning

-### Tentative Roadmp post dev preview (unordered)
-* Consider/reject MQTT311 support.
-No matter what, will be a backwards-incompatible breaking change to the API for obvious reasons.
-* MQTT bridging (user-controlled ACKs) support.
-* Auth packet/exchange support.
+* * Bridging support
+* * MQTT5 authentication exchange support
+* 0.8.0 Release (No ETA)
+* * Persistence support
+* 0.9.0 Release (No ETA)
+* * Canaries, soak testing
+* 1.0.0 Release (GA)

 ### Tentative Roadmap post GA
 * Client crates for known MQTT services (AWS Shadow, Jobs, Fleet Provisioning, etc...)
-* Crates for non-AWS cloud provider connectors (Azure, etc...)
-* Embedded implementation targeting highly-constrained environments
+* gneiss-mqtt-embedded: Embedded implementation targeting highly-constrained environments

 ### Release History
 * 0.1.0 - Initial release for name selection.
-Async client is dev-preview but there's still a ton of work to be done before a stable release, let alone GA.

 ## License